navis-org/pymaid/docs/source/intro.rst

 >>> # Change project_id on-the-fly
 >>> rm.project_id = 1

-:class:`~pymaid.core.CatmaidNeuron` and :class:`~pymaid.core.CatmaidNeuronList` objects will store a CatmaidInstance and use it to pull data from the server on-demand:
+:class:`~pymaid.CatmaidNeuron` and :class:`~pymaid.CatmaidNeuronList` objects will store a CatmaidInstance and use it to pull data from the server on-demand:

 >>> import pymaid
 >>> rm = pymaid.CatmaidInstance( 'www.your.catmaid-server.org' ,